-Your passport should be valid for at least 6 months more at the time of travel and there should be enough blank pages for entry and departure seals.
-You will apply Chinese visa at your nearest Embassy but do not disclose your Tibet intention, or they will direct you to apply for a group visa which has more disadvantages than advantages.
-Chinese visa validity is usually 90 days from the date of issue that means you have to enter China within 90 days from the date of issue and they will allow 30 days stay from the date of entry.
-We advise you apply Chinese visa at least one and half month ahead of the trip and provide us a clear scanned copy of the passport and visa in mail or by email at least a month ahead of the trip for smooth Tibet permit processing.
-We will provide you a copy of permits by fax or e-mail about 7-10 days ahead of your travel date or you can collect it from our contact person in Beijing or Chengdu.
+Your passport should be valid for at least six months more at the time of travel, and there should be enough blank pages for entry and departure seals.
+You will apply for a Chinese visa at your nearest Embassy.
+But do not disclose your Tibet intention, or they will direct you to apply for a group visa, which has more disadvantages than advantages.
+Chinese visa validity is usually 90 days from the date of issue, which means you have to enter China within 90 days from the date of issue.
+And they will allow 30 days stay from the date of entry.
+We advise you to apply for a Chinese visa at least one and a half months ahead of the trip.
+And provide us a clear scanned copy of the passport and visa in the mail or by email at least a month ahead of the trip for smooth Tibet permit processing.
+We will provide you a copy of permits by fax or e-mail about 7-10 days before your travel date.
+Or you can collect it from our contact person in Beijing or Chengdu.
 Your Guide will be holding all other necessary permits required for this trip.

-If you are entering Tibet from Nepal, then you don’t have to worry about Chinese visa and Tibet pemits as we will take care of this.
-Chinese visa and Tibet permits will be pre-processed by us and final visa work is done once you are in Kathmandu.
+If you are entering Tibet from Nepal, then you don’t have to worry about Chinese visas, and Tibet permits as we will take care of this.
+We will pre-process a Chinese visa and Tibet permits, and we will do final work once you are in Kathmandu.

-Flights to Lhasa come from Kathmandu (Nepal), Beijing, Shanghai, Chengdu, Xian, Chongqing and other major Chinese cities.
-We are able to book airfare into Lhasa for you and airfare is separately billed.
+Flights to Lhasa come from Kathmandu (Nepal), Beijing, Shanghai, Chengdu, Xian, Chongqing, and other major Chinese cities.
+We can book airfare into Lhasa for you, and airfare bill that separately.

 Accommodations and facilities

 There are all kinds of accommodations in Lhasa but limited in Tsedang.
 We use the best hotels in each category.
 We offer hotels in three variations.
-Variation A hotels are 3 star hotels by local standard.
-We offer 4 start and 5 star hotels in variation B and C respectively.
-All hotels provide en suite bathroom with running hot and cold water.
-Hospitality industry in Tibet is still underway and so Tibetan hotels do not meet western standard.
+Variation A hotels are 3-star hotels by local standards.
+We offer 4-star and 5-star hotels in variation B and C, respectively.
+All hotels provide an en suite bathroom with running hot and cold water.
+The hospitality industry in Tibet is still underway, and so Tibetan hotels do not meet the western standard.

 The trip cost includes breakfast only.
-The hotels cater Chinese, Tibetan, Indian, Nepali and western style breakfasts.
-Lunch and dinners are not included in tour cost.
+The hotels offer Chinese, Tibetan, Indian, Nepali, and western-style breakfasts.
+There will be no lunch and dinners included in tour cost.
 You can expect to spend US$ 8-10 per meal in regular tourist standard restaurants.
 There are wide ranges of Chinese, Tibetan, Nepali, and Indian and Western dishes served in the restaurants.
-You may want to bring some dry fruits, chocolates, energy bars, vitamin supplements etc.
+You may want to bring some dry fruits, chocolates, energy bars, vitamin supplements, etc.

-Based on the group size, we use Buick or Hyundai minivans and mini buses for all transfers and sightseeing.
-Vehicles are good conditioned, clean and have heating and cooling options.
+Based on the group size, we use Buick or Hyundai minivans and minibusses for all transfers and sightseeing.
+Vehicles are good conditioned, clean, and have heating and cooling options.

 Expert Local Guides

-You are escorted by a local Tibetan Tour Guide who will be knowledgeable, experienced and professional.
+You are escorted by a local Tibetan Tour Guide who will be knowledgeable, experienced, and professional.
 Besides showing you wonder you'd never find on your own, he or she will make sure that everything goes smoothly and safely without a hitch.
-Guide makes sure that you have all the permits for the trip and he will deal with local check posts and bureaucracies By the way, you should know that, unlike in some countries, driver and guide is different person.
+The guide makes sure that you have all the permits for the trip, and he will deal with local check posts and bureaucracies.
+By the way, you should know that, unlike in some countries, the driver and guide is a different person.

 Trip Activity Level

-You should start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks ahead of the trip that keeps you fit and lessens the chance of getting altitude sickness.
-You should have a good sleep the night before you fly in to Lhasa and take complete rest on the first day.
-Its also advisable to drink 3-4 liters of water daily and consume liquid food.
+You should start some physical exercises like jogging, swimming, cycling, hiking, and aerobics about several weeks before the trip.
+It helps you keep you fit and lessen the chance of getting altitude sickness.
+You should have a good sleep the night before you fly into Lhasa and take complete rest on the first day.
+It's also advisable to drink 3-4 liters of water daily and consume liquid food.